viveshok/Okasaki/README.md

 Okasaki
 =======

-Solutions for Purely Functional Data Structures by Chris Okasaki
+Solutions for Purely Functional Data Structures by Chris Okasaki, in OCaml